linuxdeepin/dde-file-manager/assets/dde-file-manager/file-manager/en_US/p_file-manager.md

 #### Search Computer

-Prerequisite: The phone and the computer are on the same wireless network and in the same network segment (sending files to each other is supported, instead of viewing and editing files), or they have logged into the same Union ID; the phone and computer are discoverable.
+Prerequisite: The phone and the computer are on the same wireless network and in the same network segment (sending files to each other is supported, instead of viewing and editing files), or they have logged into the same UOS ID; the phone and computer are discoverable.

 1. In UnionTech OS Assistant interface on your phone, click "Search Computer".